bouwe77/bouwe77.github.io/content/pages/typescript.md

 * Experience with other languages?

-* First and foremost: TS is a developer tool
+* First and foremost: TS is a developer tool, an end user will not directly run it

 JS vs TS